Ventto/lux/README.md

 # Features

 *  Set a minimum brightness value, to make the screen plunges into total darkness.
-It happens sometimes from a certain value, if you decrease the brightness before 0 the result is the same.
+It happens sometimes from a certain value, if you decrease the brightness until before 0 the result is the same.
 So ergonomicly that value could be the minimum.

 * Set a maximum brightness value, as some controllers, the max value is 100 but when 100 is achieved the screen is pitch black.
 So the friendly max is 99.
-Usually, when we keep the shortcut press to increase the brightness like nerotic, we expect dazzling screen.
+Usually, when we keep pressing the shortcut to increase the brightness like nerotic, we expect dazzling screen.

 # Installation